vitaliystoyanov/notification-web-service/README.md

 ## Rest API

 #### Versions API
   Before executing HTTP requests you should specify **version of the API**.
-Current version of the API 1.
+Current version of the API is 1.
 ##### Example:
   ```
   http://localhost/v1/events